Islamic Azad University, Zanjan Branch: Research & Facilities

-The unit began its work in October 1389.
-Science Research Unit completed its move to the desired location.
+The unit began its work in October 1989.

 Education

-Branch unit of 45 major courses of study in 1384 to over 127 students in 1389 has increased.
+Branch unit of 45 major courses of study in 1984 to over 127 students in 1989 has increased.
 The number of students over the same period of 8988 students has increased to over 13 150 students.

-Qualitative increase in the battle takes place simultaneously with a small increase in Zanjan unit and the two essential and interdependent.has.

-Number of scholars in 1385, 45 cases in 1389, this number has risen to 90 people.

 Islamic Azad University, with five of Humanities and Social Sciences, Faculty of Educational Sciences, Faculty of Science and Medicine, School of Electrical and Computer Engineering and the School is active.

 Field research

-Two fundamental pillars of education and research are both necessary and concomitant factors.
-Without proper training, research and research training objectives have been drawn without the production of science and technology will be terminated.
-Double steps have been taken to promote research in Zanjan unit.
-Quantitative and qualitative indicators indicate the seriousness of the unit's research activities.recognized and awarded a plaque of appreciation from the President of Islamic Republic of Iran.

 Branch of ISI papers from 27 papers so far in 2004 has reached 110 articles.
 Branch unit number printed books as a textbook is about 52.
-Branch unit number printed books as a textbook is about 52.
-Branch unit number of 70 thousand volumes of books in libraries in 1384 to over 150,000 thousand volumes have already increased.

 Development areas

 Over the past five years the capacity of 45 thousand square meters of teaching space and recreation department has increased to more than 135 200 thousand square meters.
-Branch units with three large residential complexes, the largest dormitory complex in the country.
-Residential complex in Al-Zahra (SA), the residential complex of M (Q) and residential complexes equipped martyr Avini of accommodation facilities are in the region and country.
+Branch units with three residential complexes.

 Portal conferences and Islamic Azad University, Zanjan

 New portal: portal conferences and Islamic Azad University, Zanjan University is the base for centralized management of scientific events.
-In addition to introducing this database conferences, all the processes related to the Conference of the call, get the judge to define the workshops, the registration and Ntayh and arbitration, all to be done online and virtual.